aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-20-integration-for-kw-build.md

 build_result=$(printf '%s' "$build_status_log" | cut --delimiter='|' --fields=3)
 assert_equals_helper "Build result check failed for ${CONTAINER}" "$LINENO" 'success' "$build_result"
 ```
+The data retrieved from the database is processed to extract the build status
+and result.
+Using the `cut` command, the build status is extracted from the
+second column of the log, and the final result from the third column.

 These values are then compared with the expected ones.
 The status should be
 equal to build, indicating that the build process was started and recorded